HL7/phrsfm-ig/input/pagecontent/chapter5.md

 A vendor of a PHR system wants to claim conformance to the PHR-S FM.

 The vendor identifies and lists all the functions that are in his product.
-The vendor adds a description and a conformance clause (see samples in section 5.8.2).
+The vendor adds a description and a conformance clause (see samples in Section 3.6.8.2).
 This is the vendor’s functional profile.
 If the vendor has actually implemented all the functions listed, then this is equivalent to ‘Essential Now’ and these functions are mandatory.
 Vendor features that are not in the PHR-S FM **MAY** be added as added functions or added criteria – within the rules of sections 5.7.2 and 5.7.3 above.
 If functions that